EP-u-NW/riak_dart/README.md

 ## Useful Notes

 ### Error handling
+Errors and exceptions can occure in two ways:
+1. A call to a request method of the RiakClient returns a future or a stream which may complete with / contain the following errors and exceptions:
+    * A request answered with a response code other than registered in the expectedResponseTypes top-level constant will result in a WrongResponseCodeException
+    * A Riak side error will result in a RpbErrorRespException
+2. There are some exceptions that do not belong to a request.
+They are forwarded to the onError callback of the RiakClient:
+    * If a socket error (e.g. connection releated) happens, the error is passed to this callback
+    * If an empty message without content or message code is received, this callback is invoked with an EmptyMessageException
+    * If a message with an unknown message code is received, this callback is invoked with an UnknownMessageCodeException
+    * If a message is received while there is no pending request, this callback is invoked with an UnexpectedMessageException

 ### Experimental TLS/SSL
 Documentation on how to initiate a TLS encrypted connection with Riak is very sparse.